-In all cases, investigations that result in a finding of a violation of the 1B.3 Sexual Violence Policy will lead to the initiation of disciplinary procedures against the respondent.
-University sanctions against students may be imposed as described in the previous "Possible Sanctions" section, upon those determined to have violated this policy.
-Employees who violate this policy will be subject to discipline that may include an oral reprimand, written reprimand, and suspension, reduction in salary, demotion, dismissal or discharge, per applicable collective bargaining agreement or personnel plan.
-In addition, sexual assault, domestic violence, dating/intimate parther/relationship violence, and stalking are criminal acts which also may subject the perpetrator to criminal and civil penalties under federal and state law.
+In all cases, investigations that result in a finding of more likely than not that a violation of the 1B.3 Sexual Violence Policy or !B.1 Equal Opportunity/Non-discrimination Policy will lead to the initiation of disciplinary procedures against the respondent.
+University sanctions against students may be imposed as described in the previous "Possible Sanctions" section for students, upon those determined to have violated this policy.
+Employees who violate this policy will be subject to discipline as described in the previous "Possible Sanctions" section for employees.
+In addition, sexual assault, domestic violence, dating/intimate partner/relationship violence, and stalking are criminal acts which also may subject the perpetrator to criminal and civil penalties under federal and state law.

-The University may implement interim measures following the report of domestic violence, dating/intimate partner/relationship violence, sexual assault and/or stalking.
-The Title IX Coordinator will determine whether interim and protective measures should be implemented, and, if so, take steps to implement those measures as soon as possible.
-Interim and protective measures are cited in the previous "Accommodations and Protective Measures Available for Victim" section.
+The University may implement interim actions and/or protective/supportive measures following the report of domestic violence, dating/intimate partner/relationship violence, sexual assault and/or stalking.
+The Title IX Coordinator will determine whether interim actions and/or protective/supportive measures should be implemented, and, if so, take steps to implement those actions and/or measures as soon as possible.
+Interim and protective/supportive measures are cited in the previous "Accommodations and Protective and Supportive Measures Available for Victim" section.
 These remedies may be applied to one, both, or multiple parties involved.

-Violations of the Title IX Coordinator's directives and/or interim and protective measures will constitute related violations that may lead to additional disciplinary action.
-Interim and protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by Minnesota State University, Mankato.
+Violations of the Title IX Coordinator's directives and/or interim actions and protective/supportive measures will constitute related violations that may lead to additional disciplinary action.
+Interim action and protective/supportive measures imposed may be temporary pending the results of an investigation or may become permanent as determined by Minnesota State University, Mankato.